-In Part 2, we’ve given you seven more Dos & Don’ts for handling requests for assistance animals.
+We’ve given you six rules on how to avoid discrimination complaints based on familial status arising from your occupancy standards.
 Now let’s look at how the rules might apply in the real world.
 Take the Coach’s Quiz to see what you have learned.

 INSTRUCTIONS: Each of the following questions has only one correct answer.
 On a separate piece of paper, write down the number of each question, followed by the answer you think is correct—for example, (1) b, (2) a, and so on.
 The correct answers (with explanations) follow the quiz.
 Good luck!